Guest researcher: Arnold Glass

 KR: For Arnold this discovery was particularly frustrating, because he had had such high hopes previously for how technological advances could enhance learning for his students.

-KR: In reality, it seemed like technological advancements had made teaching more difficult by making divided attention in the classroom the norm and of course, this isn’t just in the classroom.
-Today we’re all used to meeting a friend for coffee and having to compete with their phone for attention!
+KR: In reality, it seemed like technological advancements had made teaching more difficult by making divided attention in the classroom the norm.
+And of course, this isn’t just in the classroom.
+Today we’re all used to meeting a friend for a coffee and having to compete with their phone for attention!

-AG: When I was in school it was clearly understood by human beings in general that when you talk to someone, you look them in the eye and when someone was talking to you, you looked them in the eye.
-That was an absolute social rule.
-To look away when someone was talking to you was a social transgression.
-This was so well established that if you were in a classroom or a lecture hall and the teacher was speaking at the front of the room, they’d just assume that all eyes would be upon them.
-All the students would assume that they would be looking at the instructor and in fact if at some point someone actually turned to the person next to them to make a comment and they were noticed by the instructor or someone else having done that, they could well be called out.
-Someone could say “what are you doing?
+AG: When I was in school it was clearly understood by human beings in general that when you talk to someone, you look them in the eye and when you, when someone was talking to you, you looked them in the eye.
+And that was an absolute social rule, and to look away when someone was talking to you was a social transgression.
+This was so well established that if you were in a classroom or a lecture hall and someone, the teacher was speaking at the front of the room, they’d just assume that all eyes would be upon them.
+And all the students would assume that they would be looking at the instructor and in fact if at some point someone actually turned to the person next to them to make a comment and they were noticed by the instructor or someone else having done that, they could well be called out.
+Someone could say “well what are you doing?
 Why don’t you share it with all of us or even if since you’re not interested, please leave the room.”

 Look, I mean you have such extreme cases as Benedict Cumberbatch stopping a performance to tell the audience that it was extremely distressing to him to try and give a performance while people in the front row were checking their cell phones during his performance.
-So, you can see the extent to which it is eroded, and people paid a lot of money for those tickets but are still so habitually forced to check their cell phones that they’re dividing in a situation like that.
-So that whole convention has disappeared.
+So, you can see the extent to which it is eroded, and people paid a lot of money for those tickets but are still so habitually forced to continually check their cell phones that they’re dividing in a situation like that.
+So, so yeah that whole convention has completely disappeared.

 KR: And if theatre-goers can’t concentrate on the performance of Benedict Cumberbatch for an hour without checking their phone, then it goes without saying that students were struggling to make it through Arnold’s lecture without checking theirs too!